Their First Dental Visit – Coppell, TX

 Dental Office Etiquette

 When dental visits are pleasant, they can help the child establish a level of trust and confidence that will last a lifetime.
 Pediatric dentists as well as their staff have been trained to help young, apprehensive children feel good about visiting the dentist and protecting their teeth.
-With friendly and compassionate professionals and bright and cheerful office surroundings, helping your child feel comfortable and at ease while visiting the dentist should be easy.
+With friendly and compassionate professionals and bright and cheerful dental office surroundings, helping your child feel comfortable and at ease while visiting the dentist should be easy.

 We also recommend scheduling your youngest children for morning visits.
 During this time, they are usually more rested and therefore more cooperative.